 Candidates will have to prove that they have a good command of the English language.

 - EU/EEA students with a foreign diploma can be admitted if they passed English as an examination subject.

 - Non-EU/non-EEA students are required to take an IELTS or TOEFL test (score at least 6).

 Don't forget to check the immigration regulations imposed by the Dutch authorities at www.nuffic.nl/immigration.
 Depending on your nationality, you may need to apply for a visa (MVV) for The Netherlands.
 This can be a time-consuming and expensive process; start your application process well in advance to avoid disappointment.
 Currently a visa and residence permit for non-EU citizens costs 500 Euro.

 Deadline for application

 Applications for enrolment should be in our possession before 1 May.

-In co-operation with the NUFFIC, The Netherlands' Organization for International Co-operation in Higher Education, European Studies will assess the value of foreign diplomas.
+In co-operation with the NUFFIC, The Dutch Organisation for Internationalisation in Education, European Studies will assess the value of foreign diplomas.
 Information on recognition of diplomas for admission to Dutch universities of applied sciences can be found on the NUFFIC website.

 Is this the right study programme for you?

 In addition to having the correct prior education, it is important that you recognize yourself in the following characteristics: